nikiroo/fanfix/README.md

 It will convert from a (supported) URL to an .epub file for stories or a .cbz file for comics (a few other output types are also available, like Plain Text, LaTeX, HTML...).

-To help organize your stories, it can also work as a local library.
+To help organize your stories, it can also work as a local library so you can:

-In this mode, you can:
 - Import a story from its URL (or just from a file)
 - Export a story to a file (in any of the supported output types)
 - Display a story from the local library in text format in the console